signalfx/splunk-otel-js/README.md

 1. Set `SPLUNK_REALM` to your Splunk APM realm (for example, `us0`).
 1. Set the `SPLUNK_ACCESS_TOKEN` to your Splunk Observability Cloud [access token](https://docs.splunk.com/Observability/admin/authentication-tokens/api-access-tokens.html).

-## Correlate traces and logs

-The Splunk Distribution of OpenTelemetry JS automatically injects trace metadata into logs so that Node.js logging libraries can access it.
-You can use trace metadata to correlate traces with log events and explore logs in Observability Cloud.

-For more information, see [Correlating traces with logs](./docs/correlate-logs-traces.md).

 ## Manually instrument an application<a name="instrument-with-code"></a>

 You can also manually instrument your application by adding the following lines before everything else in your application.